HO-COOH/WinUIEssentials/README.md

 You should most likely use `Binding` instead of `x:Bind`, because when `{x:Bind}` is evaluated the controls are not finished loading, causing a crash

 ## ModernStandardWindowContextMenu
 A modern XAML-based window context menu to replace the traditional win32 menu when you right-click the window titlebar.
-It supports uses on both
-`Essential:WindowEx` and a normal `Microsoft.UI.Xaml.Window`
+It supports uses on both `Essential:WindowEx` and a normal `Microsoft.UI.Xaml.Window`.
+The icons are hard-coded glyphs so you get the same appearance on both Windows 10 & Windows 11.
+It also listens to window style changes, so it shows the correct menu item in whatever window styles your window have.
 To use it, first put a resource in your `App.xaml` `ResourceDictionary.MergedDictionary`
 ```xml
 <Application>